Illinois requires FAFSA completion as a requirement for high school graduation.

 - Failure to comply may result in student not participating in graduation ceremony

-The FAFSA application will officially open on Thursday, October 1, 2020.
+The FAFSA application officially opened on Thursday, October 1, 2020.

 The first semester is an extremely exciting time as our seniors begin to take steps toward finalizing their post-secondary pursuits.
 We understand that the process can also be consuming, frustrating, and, at times, overwhelming.
 Please understand the school counselors at T.F.
 South are here to inform, assist, and support students, parents, and guardians, through the college process.